 USB 3.2 Gen 1:

 Known as USB 3.0 before the recent updates by the USB-IF.
-It can offer a speed of up to 5 Gbps when used with compliant devices.
-It is one of the most commonly used versions as of today.
+It can offer a speed of up to 5 Gbps when used with compliant devices, and it is one of the most commonly used versions as of today.

 It can support a maximum transmission speed of 480 Mbps.
 It is one of the most widely and commonly used versions today.
 Initially used in printer cables, USB 2.0 is the most used version for smartphones.
 Today, it’s a popular MIDI to USB cable solution.

 It can support a maximum transfer speed of 12Mbps.
-This version has been long overshadowed by the USB 2.0 due to its higher speed of transfer.
+This version has been long overshadowed by the USB 2.0 due to its higher rate of transfer.

-Today, the most used USB version is USB 2.0, followed by USB 3.0, whose popularity is increasing rapidly.
+Today, the most used USB version is USB 2.0, followed by USB 3.0, whose popularity rapidly increases.
 Most devices today are compliant with version USB 2.0 and USB 3.0.
 It’s what you need to consider for a MIDI to USB cable solution.

 Alt – Using the right USB solution